 Make your menu and shopping list for Thanksgiving now.
 Include large zipper type bags to store leftovers since they fit easily in the fridge and make cleanup easy.

-With Thanksgiving coming up fast, cleaning out my refrigerator sat heavy on my mind last year.
+With Thanksgiving coming up fast, cleaning out my refrigerator sat heavy on my mind a couple of years ago.
 So much so that I actually had a crazy dream in which I arranged for the garbage man to come and tip the contents out of the refrigerator and into the garbage truck.
 In that dream, our refrigerator was so nice and clean, that I awoke with much disappointment to realize that I still had to complete that task!

 We actually got the refrigerator cleaned in less than an hour, a couple of days later, to make room for the groceries we planned to buy.
 Tossing the expired or rarely used items, including the little condiment packages, the little tubs of dried up leftovers and cleaning the slimy lettuce and dried up limes from the bottom of the vegetable drawer.
 When we had all the shelves cleaned off, we covered them with “Glad Wrap Press and Seal,” which is easy to wipe off or remove and replace.
-A year later the fridge shelves are still covered with that easy to clean and replaceable plastic wrap.
+We’ve kept the fridge shelves clean and have replaced the plastic wrap as needed, They are still covered with that easy to clean surface.

 IF your refrigerator has little experiments growing in it, or needs a garbage truck 😉 in order to be cleaned out, this is the week to do it.

 Also, if you have a separate freezer, now is the time to do a quick clean out in order to fit in those holiday extras.
 I store my extra flour, cream cheese, butter as well as extra turkeys, hams and a number of other items in the freezer to help them last longer.